ulgens/django_admin_actions/README.md

    All tests must pass, of course.
 Try to cover your new code as much as possible.
 Tests should cover all branches.
 4. Commit your changes, passing all checks.
+5. Update the changelog with [`git-cliff`](https://github.com/orhun/git-cliff).
+6. Make sure the documentation is up to date and correct.
-5. Push to the branch.
+7. Push to the branch.
-6. Create a pull request.
+8. Create a pull request.